MSnape/UDA_HW4/README.md

 Some preliminary work was done on looking at the common subjects of the paintings of both artists, this was performed in [finding_painting_content.ipynb](./code/finding_painting_content.ipynb).
 This provided some funny outputs with the 4 most common subjects of Monet's paintings as [('fountain', 370), ('jigsaw_puzzle', 266), ('lakeside', 177), ('castle', 165)].

 Images for the report are in [Images for Report](./Images%20for%20report)

+All code was run on a MacBook Air (OS Big Sur, version 11.1), with the Apple M1 chip and 16GB of memory.